dsohk/rancher-on-azure-workshop/docs/05-Continious-deployment-fleet.md

 ![Exercise4-Fleet-Repo-Live-hello-world-Deployment](images/Exercise4-Fleet-Repo-Live-hello-world-Deployment.png)

 Let's make some simple changes.

-Let's change the Container Background Color & also increase the Application Container to ensure we meet workload demand.
+1. Change the Container Background Color
+2. Increase the Application Container to meet workload demand.

-Clock on the Pencil like Icon to edit the Deployment Definition.
+To make changes, click on the Pencil like Icon to edit the Deployment Definition.

 Below is the Deployment definition.
 Will change 2 lines of our deployments from it's present value to new desired value